KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+3. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-3. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `jquery.min.js`: Replace it with built-in fetch.
-4. Recommendation: Found `jshint` in file `q.js`: Replace "jshint" by "eslint".
+5. Recommendation: Found `jshint` in file `q.js`: Replace "jshint" by "eslint".
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Luftdaten by pixxelfriend](https://github.com/pixxelfriend/MMM-Luftdaten)